United States v. Live Nation Entertainment: Lawsuit developments

 On March 14, 2025, Judge Arun Subramanian rejected a motion from Live Nation to dismiss the case.

-The evidence against the defendant includes emails in which Ticketmaster employees admit the they “turn a blind eye as a matter of policy” to ticket broker misbehavior and that a broker previously flagged for large-scale rule violations was "not slowing down".
+The evidence against the defendant includes emails in which Ticketmaster employees admit they “turn a blind eye as a matter of policy” to ticket broker misbehavior and that a broker previously flagged for large-scale rule violations was "not slowing down".

+On Thursday, March 5, 2026, the Department of Justice and Live Nation Entertainment reached a tentative settlement requiring Live Nation to create a $280m settlement fund for participating states.
+It also requires Live Nation to divest from 13 of its exclusive booking agreements with amphitheaters and limit fees at 15% of face value.
+Additionally, Live Nation has to open parts of its platform to other companies; however, the settlement allowed Live Nation to retain ownership of Ticketmaster.

+The settlement was announced on March 9, 2026, after Judge Arun Subramanian was told on the prior evening.
+Subramanian called it "entirely unacceptable" that he wasn't informed until then, when they had reached a tentative settlement on March 5.

+On March 16, 2026, the trial resumed in New York with 36 states and D.C., one week after the DOJ settled and withdrew from the case.

+On April 15, 2026, the jury found Live Nation liable on the states' antitrust claims, concluding that the company had illegally monopolized the live events industry and overcharged consumers.
+Judge Arun Subramanian will determine the remedy, which the states have asked to include monetary damages and structural relief.
+The original DOJ complaint sought a forced divestiture of Live Nation and Ticketmaster.
+The judge will also conduct a Tunney Act fairness review for approval of Live Nation's March settlement with the Justice Department.

 Public opinion

 A poll conducted by Global Strategy Group in 2023 found that 60% of Americans would support efforts to break up Live Nation's Ticketmaster.
 The proposal was supported by 72% of Democrats, 50% of Republicans, and 46% of independents.

 Related cases

 Commentators have noted that the lawsuit follows a number of high-profile antitrust lawsuits launched under the Biden administration, including against Apple, Amazon, and Google.
 Additionally, on May 24, 2024, a day after the DOJ case was filed, a consumer case seeking $5 billion in damages from Live Nation Entertainment on potentially millions of individuals who purchased tickets through Ticketmaster was filed.